 Who is competent to act as a witness to a will?

-All persons of 14 years and over and who at the time he/she witnesses a will are not incompetent to give evidence in a court of law.
+All persons of 14 years and over are competent to act as a witness to a will, provided that at the time they witnessed the will they were not incompetent to give evidence in a court of law.

 What are the requirements for a valid will?

-What are the requirements for avalid will, if I cannot sign my name?
+What are the requirements for avalid will, if I cannot sign his/her name?

-You may then ask someone to sign the will on your behalf or you can sign the will by the making of a mark (a thumbprint or the making of a cross).
-When the will is signed by someone on your behalf or by the making of a mark the requirements for a valid will are as follow:
+If the testator/testatrix cannot sign his/her name, he/she may ask someone to sign the will on his/her behalf or he/she can sign the will by making a mark (a thumbprint or a cross).
+When the will is signed by someone on behalf of the testator/testatrix or by making a mark, a Commissioner of Oaths must certify that he/she has satisfied him/herself as to the identity of the testator/testatrix and that the will so signed is the will of the testator/testatrix.

 What is a codicil?